-The default open source Nouveau driver works in most situations, but you may encounter issues like screen tearing with it.
+The default open source Nouveau driver works in most situations, but you may encounter issues like screen tearing and some stutters.

 If you encounter such graphics/video issues, you may want to install the official proprietary Nvidia drivers in Fedora.
 Let me show you how to do that.